bra1n/judgebooth/README.md

 If you want to contribute to the source code, feel free to fork the project and run your own version.

-To get started, you need PHP and a MySQL database with the structure from backend/structure.sql.
+To get started, you need PHP (wiht Curl support) and a MySQL database with the structure from backend/structure.sql.
 Once that is in place, adjust the database configuration in backend/config.php and import the existing booth questions via backend/import.php script from the command line.
 Example command: `php import.php sets` You should import the data in this order: sets, cards, tokens, questions, translations